shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 }
 {% endhighlight %}

+What happens here is: since every tile is a regular hexagon, we can simply calculate the distance between the sides of neighbour tiles and, based on how the tiles are layed out relative to each other, multiply that by either taking one and a half of every coordinate system unit or `sqrt(3) / 2` of one unit.
+The `sqrt(3) / 2` comes from the length of a unit regular hexagon's height _(a line, perpendicular to any side of a hexagon, starting at its center)_.
+Every unit scales with the tile' size.

 As you can see, it depends on tile side length.
 This is the major tile parameter.
 Since I render tiles based on that parameter.